12 Sights in Reus, Spain (with Map and Images)

 Show sight on map

-The Casa Punyed is a modernist house in Reus protected as a cultural asset of local interest and projected by the architect Pere Caselles.
-The commission was made by the Iglesias Òdena brothers -graffiti as Yglesias -, owners of the "Algodón Manufacturing", an important cotton spinning and fabric factory popularly known as the Vapor Vell, and it was completed in 1902 .
-It is popularly known as the House Punyed, by the pharmacy of this name that occupied the ground floor.
+Casa Punyed is a modernist house in Reus protected as a cultural asset of local interest and designed by the architect Pere Caselles.
+The commission was made by the Iglesias Òdena brothers -spelled as Yglesias-, owners of the "Manufacturera de Algodón", an important factory of cotton spinning and fabrics popularly known as Vapor Vell, and it was completed in 1902.
+It is popularly known as the Punyed House, because of the pharmacy of that name that occupied the ground floor.

 Wikipedia: Casa Punyed (CA)